DeepPSP/DBCI/README.md

 # Confidence Intervals for Difference of Binomial Proportions

-Computation of confidence intervals for binomial proportions and for difference of Binomial Proportions.
+Computation of confidence intervals for binomial proportions and for difference of binomial proportions.

 ## References